-- A-DS1-2 Accessible pedestrian linkages to transit should be provided.
-This development is proposing to continue the pedestrian infrastructure along Maxwell and Lexington Avenues in close proximity to two transit stops, the Transit Center, and campus shuttle systems. - A-DS4-1 A plan for a connected multi-modal network to adjacent neighborhoods, greenspaces, developments and complementary uses should be provided.
-This development is continuing the existing multi-modal right of way design along Maxwell Avenue. - A-DS5-1 Safe multi-modal facilities should be provided to ensure vehicular separation from bicycles, pedestrians and other modes of transport.
-This development is continuing the existing multi-modal right of way design along Maxwell Avenue. - A-DS5-2 Developments should incorporate vertical elements, such as street trees and buildings, to create a walkable streetscape.
+- Accessible pedestrian linkages to transit should be provided.
+This development is A-DS1-2 proposing to continue the pedestrian infrastructure along Maxwell and Lexington Avenues in close proximity to two transit stops, the Transit Center, and campus shuttle - A plan for a connected multi-modal network to adjacent neighborhoods, greenspaces, A-DS4-1 developments and complementary uses should be provided.
+This development is continuing the existing multi-modal right of way design along Maxwell Avenue. - Safe multi-modal facilities should be provided to ensure vehicular separation from A-DS5-1 bicycles, pedestrians and other modes of transport.
+This development is continuing the existing multi-modal right of way design along Maxwell Avenue. - Developments should incorporate vertical elements, such as street trees and buildings, A-DS5-2 to create a walkable streetscape.
 This is being done. - A-DS10-1 New developments should incorporate clear and dedicated connections to nearby community anchors.
-This is being done where feasible. - D-CO1-1 Rights-of-way and multimodal facilities should be designed to reflect and promote the desired place-type.
+This is being done where feasible. - Rights-of-way and multimodal facilities should be designed to reflect and promote the D-CO1-1 desired place-type.
 This is being done. - D-CO2-1 Development should create and/or expand a connected multimodal transportation network that satisfies all users' needs.
-This development is continuing the existing multi-modal right of way design along Maxwell Avenue. - D-CO2-2 Development should comply with Lexington's Complete Streets Policy.
-While the Complete Streets Policy has yet to be adopted, this development is following the tenets and best practices for this type of development. - D-SP6-1 Social services and community facilities should be accessible via mass transit, bicycle and pedestrian transportation modes.
+This development is continuing the existing multi-modal right of way design along Maxwell Avenue. - Development should comply with Lexington's Complete Streets Policy.
+While the D-CO2-2 Complete Streets Policy has yet to be adopted, this development is following the tenets and best practices for this type of development. - D-SP6-1 Social services and community facilities should be accessible via mass transit, bicycle and pedestrian transportation modes.
 This development is a mixed-use development adjacent to an existing transit line with multi-modal infrastructure along Maxwell Avenue.